About the centre - CfAR

 CfAR in Uniarts Helsinki

-In addition to creating horizontal connections between students and researchers working at the postdoc level, CfAR contributes to the vertical implementation of research at the bachelor’s and master’s levels within the academies.
-This is achieved by the educational and research staff members of the academies as they are provided the same kind of services and supportive measures as the other artistic postdocs.
+In addition to creating lateral connections between researchers working at the postdoctoral level, CfAR contributes to the implementation of research at the Bachelor and Master education levels within the Academies.
+CfAR provides both teaching and research staff members of the Academies the same kind of services and supportive measures as postdoctoral researchers.

 About the organisation of CfAR